npfernandes/ensemblify/docs/source/usage_modelling.md

 To fuse disordered sequences with PDB structures into a full-length PDB structure, provide Ensemblify with:

-- The path(s) to FASTA file(s) containing the sequences of all (folded + disordered) protein domains, from N- to C-terminal.
+- the path(s) to FASTA file(s) containing the sequences of all (folded + disordered) protein domains, from N- to C-terminal.
 Can be provided either in FASTA or Multi-FASTA format.

-- The path(s) to PDB file(s) containing the structures of all folded protein domains, from N- to C-terminal.
+- the path(s) to PDB file(s) containing the structures of all folded protein domains, from N- to C-terminal.
 Can be provided as a single PDB file with multiple MODEL entries.

-- The name for the created full-length fused structure (without .pdb extension).
+- the name for the created full-length fused structure (without .pdb extension).

 ````{tabs}